 To completely conquer DreadZone, Ratchet has to battle Exterminators.
 These are elite gladiators working for Gleeman Vox who kill other heroes.

 ShellShock - Ivan Von Shellshocktonberg (better known by his DreadZone name as ShellShock) is a robot that specialized in ammunition.
 He is first and lowest ranked of the four Exterminator members.
-His brain was destroyed by a cruise missile during the Obani Moon wars, and was replaced with a coffee machine's AI chip.
+His brain was destroyed by a cruise missile during the Obani Moon war, and was replaced with a coffee machine's AI chip.
 As a result, Shellshock is immune to pain (but not damage) and made a great cappuccino.
 He is basically a robotic version of Arnold Schwarzenegger.
 He was very large and muscular, had a plethora of weapons, talked with an extremely distinct Austrian accent, and used insults such as "girly men" and "sissies" on almost everybody.
 His best friend was Reactor, whom he carpooled with.
+He became the "Sexiest Robot Alive" on Vox Magazine.

 He has multiple weapons at his disposal.
 The first are the mortars on his back that he uses to unleash a barrage of missiles at your general direction.
 The second is his jump attack that sends out a blast wave of energy that you have to jump over.
 The third and final are what appear to be Bouncers from Going commando embedded into his chest that he can use to fire bouncing mines at you.

 Eviscerator -The Eviscerator is one of the many illegal robot-alien hybrids.
 He enjoyed killing and humiliating other heroes, it was likely that he was never much of a hero himself.
+He has Corbonox armor and razor sharp titanium blades.
 Not much of his personality is revealed either however, he doesn't seem to be as cocky as the other exterminators but rather calm and smart.
 Kidnapped by Gleeman Vox, the Eviscerator sliced it's way through DreadZone, becoming one of Ace Hardlight's trusted Exterminators.
 He also called in Slasher (mostly known as Tremors) enemies.
 Also, he fired a vibronic ray out of a ball of sonic energy that he formed in his hands, and also fired small missiles.

 DreadZone Station - the main hub of Gleeman Vox's empire Vox Industries and home to the Battledome.
 It orbited an unnamed planet surrounded by a number of moons.
 This space station was enormous.
 Also, many lanes of traffic, like those on Kerwan, could be seen passing through and across the station.
 It was cylindrical in design, as evidenced by its massive fly-through hangar bay and circular rim.
 The station was the factory for Vox's merchandise, his media center, weapons manufacturing, and so on.
 Many heroes had living quarters here before the station was destroyed by Vox in an attempt to gain the biggest ratings in the galaxy.
 This is also where you upgrade your bots and where you "live".